Iberia Parish, Louisiana

 Iberia Parish (Paroisse de l'Ibérie, Parroquia de Iberia) is a parish located in the U.S. state of Louisiana.
 At the 2020 census, it had a population of 69,929; the parish seat is New Iberia.

-The parish was formed in 1868 during the Reconstruction era and named for the Iberian Peninsula.
+The parish was formed in 1868 during the Reconstruction era and named for Iberia.
 It is part of the 22-parish Acadiana region of the state, with a large Francophone population.
 Some of its ethnic French residents had ancestors who settled here after being expelled in the 18th century by the British from Acadia in present-day Canada.
 Historically, it has also been a center for sugar cane cultivation and produces the most sugar of any parish in the state.

 Iberia Parish is part of the Lafayette metropolitan area.
 The Port of Iberia has a waterway with access to the Gulf Coast.